Tempsford

 Tempsford is a village and civil parish in the Central Bedfordshire district of the county of Bedfordshire, England, about 7 mi east north-east of the county town of Bedford.

-The village is split by the A1 Great North Road and is located just before the junction with the A428 at the Black Cat Roundabout.
+The village is split by the A1 Great North Road and is located just south of its junction with the A421 at the Black Cat roundabout.
 To the east of the village is the site of the former RAF Tempsford airfield.

+In September 2025, the government announced Tempsford as the site for a new town, with work to begin "before the next election".

 Geography

 Tempsford is 2.3 mi north of Sandy, 18 mi west of Cambridge and 46 mi north of Central London.

 Tempsford has two main areas bisected by the A1 road: Church End to the west and Langford End (Station Road) to the east.
 Tempsford Hall and park lie between the two.

 The rivers Great Ouse and Ivel form a large part of the parish's western boundary.

 The East Coast Main Line railway passes through the parish.